Speed Unit Conversion Reference

 Convert any speed unit in one place

-Speed is distance over time, and the world uses many units for it: scientists use metres per second, drivers use km/h or mph, sailors and pilots use knots, and aerospace uses Mach number.
-This reference converts between all of them from a single input, plus shows the value as a fraction of the speed of light.
+Speed is distance over time, and the world uses many units for it: scientists prefer metres per second, drivers use km/h or mph, sailors and pilots use knots, and aerospace engineers express extreme velocities as a multiple of the local speed of sound (Mach).
+This reference converts between all of them from a single input, and also shows the value as a fraction of the speed of light.

 How it works

-Every unit has an exact factor to the SI base, metres per second.
+Every unit has an exact factor to the SI base unit, metres per second.
 Your input is converted to m/s first, then out to each target:

 1 ft/s = 0.3048 m/s (exact foot definition)

-Converting through a single base avoids the error that builds up when you chain unit-to-unit factors one after another.
+Converting through a single base avoids the error that accumulates when you multiply a chain of unit-to-unit factors.